xblku/my-deploy-scripts/snippets/log-shipping.md

 # log shipping

-Captured 2025-05-05.
+Captured 2025-10-13.

-Context: two alerts pointed at the same dashboard panel.
+Context: build cache was never hit because the lockfile was copied after the sources.